 May 18th, Biallosterski and Danhaive are moved to another safehouse, 9 Rue du Mas St.Augustin.

-May 23rd, Biallosterski and Danhaive leave Toulouse for Perpignant.
+May 23rd, Biallosterski and Danhaive leave Toulouse for Perpignan.

-May 24rd, Biallosterski and Danhaive leave Perpignant for a village 7 kms further south.
+May 24rd, Biallosterski and Danhaive leave Perpignan for a village 7 kms further south.

 May 26th, Biallosterski and Danhaive return to a safehouse Toulouse, 6 Rue Rossignol.

 June 11th, Biallosterski, Danhaive and Pero leave Toulouse for Montrejeau.